openBackhaul/AirInterfacePowerSaver/spec/input/Modules.md

 #### Power saving logging
 AIPS 1.0.0 does not include this type of module.
-Basic logging for debugging the inter module communication is provided by the ExecutionAndTraceLog.

 #### Power saving performance
 AIPS 1.0.0 does not include this type of module.